• Latest

 The Experiences at the Prison

-• Oxford Castle, like many other prison locations, is said to be haunted, and the castle frequently offers ghost hunts and haunted twilight tours as a part of Spectre Ghost Tour.
+• Oxford Castle, like many other prison locations, is said to be haunted, and the castle frequently offers ghost hunts and haunted twilight tours as a part of the Spectre Ghost Tour.

 Plan your visit